How to Participate

 Criteria for Eligibility:

-Any Dealer affiliated with a CORE-eligible Manufacturer can become an approved CORE Dealer.
-Manufacturers can also fill the role of a Dealer for their own equipment.
-Note: OEMs acting as Dealers cannot make self-purchases.
+Any dealer affiliated with a CORE-eligible manufacturer can become an approved CORE dealer.
+Manufacturers may also serve as dealers for their own equipment.
+Note: OEMs acting as dealers cannot make self-purchases.

 Steps for Participating in CORE: